duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Now insert the SD card into the Raspberry PI and push the button on the battery to power things up.

+Warning: Don't charge the battery while you are doing the initialization (or in general when the Duckiebot is turned on).
+The external power supply might not be able to provide sufficient current and the Raspberry Pi will reboot.
+Should that happen during the initialization procedure, you will likely have to burn the SD card again.

 You should immediately see the **green** light next to where the SD card was inserted start to blink with activity.

 If not, stop, as there is a problem with the SD card (or possibly the PI, but this is unlikely).